lbonn/nostd/README.md

 The goal is to generate very compact statically linked executables with extensive inlining when compiled with ```-Os -flto```.

 The omission of libc's high level functions (```stdio.h``` for example) is intentional.
-If some of its feature are needed, they must be coded by the user from POSIX.
+If some of its features are needed, code them from POSIX!

-I'll add more useful system calls later!
+I'll add more useful system calls later.

 Issues